Keyfactor/keyfactor-go-client-sdk/v11/docs/EnrollmentApi.md

 func main() {
-    xKeyfactorRequestedWith := "APIClient" // string | Type of the request [XMLHttpRequest, APIClient] (default to "APIClient") xKeyfactorApiVersion := "1.0" // string | Desired version of the api, if not provided defaults to v1 (optional) cSSCMSDataModelModelsEnrollmentExistingEnrollmentManagementRequest := *openapiclient.NewCSSCMSDataModelModelsEnrollmentExistingEnrollmentManagementRequest() // CSSCMSDataModelModelsEnrollmentExistingEnrollmentManagementRequest | The request to create the management jobs, which includes the request Id of the new pfx and the Id of the existing certificate (optional)
+    xKeyfactorRequestedWith := "APIClient" // string | Type of the request [XMLHttpRequest, APIClient] (default to "APIClient") xKeyfactorApiVersion := "1.0" // string | Desired version of the api, if not provided defaults to v1 (optional) modelsEnrollmentExistingEnrollmentManagementRequest := *openapiclient.NewModelsEnrollmentExistingEnrollmentManagementRequest() // ModelsEnrollmentExistingEnrollmentManagementRequest | The request to create the management jobs, which includes the request Id of the new pfx and the Id of the existing certificate (optional)

     configuration := openapiclient.NewConfiguration(make(map[string]string))
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.EnrollmentApi.EnrollmentPFXReplacePost(context.Background()).XKeyfactorRequestedWith(xKeyfactorRequestedWith).XKeyfactorApiVersion(xKeyfactorApiVersion).CSSCMSDataModelModelsEnrollmentExistingEnrollmentManagementRequest(cSSCMSDataModelModelsEnrollmentExistingEnrollmentManagementRequest).Execute()
+    resp, r, err := apiClient.EnrollmentApi.EnrollmentPFXReplacePost(context.Background()).XKeyfactorRequestedWith(xKeyfactorRequestedWith).XKeyfactorApiVersion(xKeyfactorApiVersion).ModelsEnrollmentExistingEnrollmentManagementRequest(modelsEnrollmentExistingEnrollmentManagementRequest).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `EnrollmentApi.EnrollmentPFXReplacePost``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)